AtsushiSakai/PythonRobotics/docs/modules/localization/histogram_filter_localization/histogram_filter_localization.rst

 If a grid has higher probability, it means that the robot is likely to be there.

+In the simulation, we want to estimate x-y position, so we use 2D grid data.

 There are 4 steps for the histogram filter to estimate the probability as below:

 Step1: Filter initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Histogram filter does not need initial position information.

+In that case, we can initialize each grid probability as a same value.

+If we can use initial position information, we can set initial probabilities based on it.

+:ref:`Gaussian grid map` might be useful when the initial position information is provided as gaussian distribution.

-Step1: Update probability by motion
+Step2: Update probability by motion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Step2: Add uncertainty to probability
+Step3: Add uncertainty to probability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Step3: Update probability by observation
+Step4: Update probability by observation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Step4: Estimate position from probability
+Step5: Estimate position from probability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^